Atlinx/LearningMEANAuth/backend/README.md

 It's built with NodeJS, Express, and MongoDB.

-It includes authentication and fetching of
+It includes authentication of users and ensures only users with the appropriate roles can receive certain types of data.
+The backend uses a JSON Web Token to authenticate a user after they are logged in.

 ## Starting the Backend